“Hi honeys, I’m home!”

 If you want 100 percent peaceful play, try Tetris, the block-fitting puzzle game that packs skulls with smarts instead of bullets.
 Japanese researchers reported that Tetris, practiced 15 minutes a day, five days a week for four weeks, led to improved attention and visual-spatial ability.

-A third genre that may enhance intelligence are the open world games like Minecraft, the Swedish sensation that has sold 35 million copies.
+A third genre that may enhance intelligence are the open world games such as Minecraft, the Swedish sensation that has sold 35 million copies.
 Minecraft.edu helps teachers use the complex, captivating game to teach subjects like physics, geography, and languages.

 This is a concern for many parents.
 “Anything that stimulates pleasure can be addictive to a very small segment of the population,” according to Ferguson.
 “Some individuals have difficulty regulating their reward centers and balancing short-term rewards with consequences.”
 Ferguson argues that pathological gaming infects 3.1 percent of the population, less than alcohol abuse among kids ages 12 to 17 and far less than kids over 18.
 “Parents should be concerned about that.”